- May 10, 2018

 "Escape First" is a virtual reality-optional game that transports players into a series of escape rooms.
 It features three different rooms, each with a unique theme and puzzles to solve.
 Players must work together to find clues, solve puzzles, and escape before time runs out.
 The goal is to escape as quickly as possible, with leaderboards to compare your times against other players.

-- The game offers a fun and challenging experience, especially when played with friends.
+- The game offers a fun experience, especially when played with friends, providing a good challenge with its puzzles.

-- The controls are clunky and frustrating, particularly in VR, making simple tasks difficult to execute.
+- The controls are clunky and frustrating, particularly in VR, making simple tasks like picking up objects and solving puzzles difficult.

-- Many puzzles lack clarity and can feel illogical, leading to confusion and reliance on hints.
+- Many puzzles lack clarity and logic, leading to confusion and reliance on hints that often do not help.

 “The graphics are lovely, the maps are designed with love to detail and the overall atmosphere also elevates the game further.”